 “Sixteen men on a dead man’s chest, yo ho ho and a bottle of rum….” he rambled, watching the furniture he had just set alight burn while his family ran around with buckets of water.
 “Your husband has a multiple personality disorder.” the doctor said, “If I commit him, he will prove he is sane and when he is released, he will kill you and the children.
 Let’s try and subdue him with some form of therapy first” he continued, before abruptly leaving the family home never to be seen again.

-In 1960’s and 70’s Australia, there was a stigma engulfing domestic violence, mental health, and child abuse and it was a stigma which kept the pain and torment of families hidden behind closed doors with few outlets for support and help.
+In 1960s and 70’s Australia, there was a stigma engulfing domestic violence, mental health, and child abuse and it was a stigma that kept the pain and torment of families hidden behind closed doors with few outlets for support and help.

 The story Shannon O’Leary has to tell in her autobiography The Blood On My Hands is chilling and it is terrifying.
 A child who endures a childhood full of terror is a child that when grown into an adult, has to find a way to process and deal with their experiences.
 In today’s world childhood abuse is at a frightening level and this is abuse carried out on innocent children most often at the hands of their own parents.